K2Joom/docs-matukio/categories.md

-# Categories for Matukio Events
+# Categories for Matukio Events (Admin)

+Event Management -> Categories

 > We use the Joomla! category manager in Matukio Events.
 Because of this the administrator area of Matukio looks different there.